sviperll/adt4j/README.md

     Additional type variables are allowed.
     Methods should not throw any checked exceptions.

- 2. Add a `@ValueVisitor` and specify special type-variable names in arguments to annotation.
+ 2. Add a `@GenerateValueClassForVisitor` and specify special type-variable names in arguments to annotation.
     Add `@Nonnull` annonations when null checks are needed.

-        @ValueVisitor(resultVariableName = "R")
+        @GenerateValueClassForVisitor(resultVariableName = "R")
         interface OptionalVisitor<T, R> {
             R present(@Nonnull T value);
             R missing();